 It's Not Carpal Tunnel Syndrome! by Jack Bellis and Suparna Damany, MSPT

-Very well written with a clear and accurate theory explaining how repetitive strain develops.
+This book is well written with a clear and accurate theory explaining how repetitive strain develops.
 The book is stuffed with practical suggestions that include stretches, and several sections of helpful and diverse resources.
-It has helped thousands of sufferers to better understand and deal with their own recovery.
-One of the best books on the market.
+It has helped thousands better understand and deal with their recovery.

 - Jack Bellis and Suparna Damany's website that complements their book.